 General Formatting Requirements

-· Please prepare your manuscript using the template of our journal in the Microsoft Word (doc.) format.
+· Our journal only accepts manuscripts in English.
+Please prepare your manuscript using the template of our journal in the Microsoft Word (doc.) format.
 To download the manuscript template, please click here!
 As our journal does not charge a fee for article submission and processing, the authors have the responsibility to prepare manuscripts in line with the guidelines in the template article.

 · Authors have the legal responsibility of the content of their studies.
 Also, the authors agree on the open-access policy and Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license and sign-upload the copyright form to DergiPark.